Simplify how you manage event bookings while boosting sales and enhancing communications among staff and clients.

 Regardless of the path you decide to take, if your event management tasks include promoting and marketing your event, you should include this category of tools as part of your product evaluation as well as any necessary integrations with your existing event registration and ticketing tools.

-Managing attendee registrations, contact information and outreach is a fairly common event management requirement, so it’s vital for most event and meeting planners to have a reliable attendee CRM solution for tracking this data.
+Managing attendee registrations, contact information and outreach is a fairly common event management requirement, so it’s vital for most event and meeting planners to have a reliable event CRM solution for tracking this data.

 In the past, a simple guest list tool would suffice in managing this data.
 But in this era of enhanced attendee engagement and analytics, you would be well served to identify an app that supplies more functionality, including:

-Another way to engage attendees prior to and on event day is to deploy an event app.
+Another way to engage attendees prior to and on event day is to deploy an event mobile app.
 Typically these are used for larger conferences, conventions and trade shows, but really you can use them for any event where you feel your audience would benefit from tools that simplify how they stay informed and connected at your event.

 Event apps allow organizers to automate and consolidate many functions and resources into a single app on a smartphone or tablet, and so the most common uses of event apps include: